One Body

 ONE BODY

 is a satirical Eucharist written and performed by Heather Jones.
 ONE BODY involves scripted comedy and poetry, improvised audience participation, and new music composed for voice and electronics.
 In a typical Eucharist, there is communion, but in ONE BODY it’s not bread and wine.
-In church there are lessons and a gospel reading, but in fake church they don’t have to be from the the bible.
-One identical element is that there’s sitting, standing, and singing, so please come warmed up and ready to actively participate in worship.
+In church you read scripture, but in fake church it isn’t from the bible.
+You’ll hear your favorite Anglican hymns and anthems, but the organ is an Omnichord and the choir is a loop station.

 Watch NYC workshop excerpts ⬇️ ⬇️ ⬇️